aledeluca/academic-wowchemy/content/home/cv.md

 # Current position

-Member of the Department of Electrical Engineering and Information Technology (DIETI) since its activation at the University of Naples (Università degli Studi di Napoli Federico II, _UniNa_ from now on) on 1 January 2013.
+Member of the Department of Electrical Engineering and Information Technology (DIETI) since its establishment at the University of Naples (Università degli Studi di Napoli Federico II, _UniNa_ from now on) on 1 January 2013.
 Assistant professor
 (*Ricercatore*) of Computer Science at the same university since 28 December 2010.